-As I continue to make some of my favorite recipes that I long ago started putting on a website and am now transferring to this blog, I’ll do a search and see if they are from the usual suspects.
-If not something gleaned from a recipe card (in the ‘olden’ days, people put recipes on index cards and stored them in boxes.
-It’s true!) then often the recipes I loved and posted were from either Gourmet or Bon Appetit magazines.
+When I first transferred this salad from my original food website to this blog a couple of years ago; I did a search to see if I could find the original recipe.
+If not something gleaned from a recipe card (in the ‘olden’ days, people put recipes on index cards and stored them in boxes…it’s true!) then often the recipes I loved and posted were from either Gourmet or Bon Appetit magazines.
 I was delighted when my search discovered the exact recipe at Bon Appetit, one of their reader requested RSVP recipes from the August, 2001 issue.
 I guess I have been making this for awhile haven’t I?
-It’s one of my favorite salads ever!
-Even then it seems my tendency to have to change ‘something’ was at play; most importantly I like some fresh berries scattered on the salad with the goat cheese.
+Even then it seems my tendency to have to change ‘something’ was at play; it was simple revision but I love the addition of fresh berries scattered on the salad with the goat cheese.
 Either way just a perfect salad and I love it alone but for a more robust dinner, it’s great served with grilled salmon or chicken.

 Crisp lettuce is topped with a crunchy and creamy round of goat cheese and finished with raspberry dressing.